Alewife

 Like other river herrings, alewife populations have been reduced or eliminated in some areas by damming and pollution.
 Other factors that have caused the decline in this species are alteration of freshwater habitats, declines in water quality and quantity, historic over-fishing and current bycatch in other regulated fisheries.

-Climate change will be a problem going forward as diadromous fish are amongst the functional groups with the highest overall vulnerability to climate change based on a recent marine and migratory fish vulnerability assessment (Hare et al. 2016).
+Climate change may be a problem going forward as diadromous fish are amongst the functional groups with the highest overall vulnerability to climate change based on a recent marine and migratory fish vulnerability assessment (Hare et al. 2016).
 Marine habitats are affected as ocean temperature over the last decade in the U.S. Northeast Shelf and surrounding Northwest Atlantic waters have warmed faster than the global average (Pershing et al. 2015).
 New projections also suggest that this region will warm two to three times faster than the global average from a predicted northward shift in the Gulf Stream (Saba et al. 2016).
-Freshwater habitats in MA will be affected by a high rate of sea-level rise, as well as increases in annual precipitation and river flow, magnitude of extreme precipitation events, and magnitude and frequency of floods and droughts (Hare et al. 2016).
+Freshwater habitats in Massachusetts will be affected by a high rate of sea-level rise, magnitude of extreme precipitation events, and magnitude and frequency of floods and droughts (Hare et al. 2016).

 Conservation

-Recreational and commercial harvest of river herring was prohibited by DMF in 2006 out of concern over their status, and as of January 2012, all directed harvest of river herring in Atlantic Coast state waters is prohibited unless states have approved sustainable fisheries management plans (FMP) under ASMFC’s Amendment 2 to the shad and river herring FMP.
+Recreational and commercial harvest of river herring was prohibited by the Massachusetts Division of Marine Fisheries (DMF) in 2006 out of concern over their status.
+As of January 2012, all directed harvest of river herring in Atlantic Coast state waters is prohibited unless states have approved sustainable fisheries management plans (SFMP).
+To date, two SFMP for river herring spawning run harvests have been approved.

 Research needs